National Register of Historic Places listings in Calhoun County, South Carolina

 This is a list of the National Register of Historic Places listings in Calhoun County, South Carolina.

 This is intended to be a complete list of the properties on the National Register of Historic Places in Calhoun County, South Carolina, United States.
 The locations of National Register properties for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 17 properties listed on the National Register in the county.
+There are 17 properties listed on the National Register in the county, and one former listing.